sustainable-computing-io/susql-operator/doc/operatorhub-installation.md

 # Customization

-Before deploying the SusQL Operator create a `configMap` called `susql-config` in the same namespace that the operator will run in.
+Before deploying the SusQL Operator create a `ConfigMap` called `susql-config` in the same namespace that the operator will run in.
 [susql-config.yaml](susql-config.yaml) is a good starting point.
-If you download it first, you could create the configMap with `oc apply -n YOURNAMESPACE -f susql-config.yaml`.
+If you download it first, you could create the ConfigMap with `oc apply -n YOURNAMESPACE -f susql-config.yaml`.
-If you update (or create) the configMap after the SusQL Operator has been installed, then restarting the SusQL Operator controller pod will enable the changes. (e.g., Delete the pod, and allow it to be recreated automatically.)
+If you update (or create) the ConfigMap after the SusQL Operator has been installed, then restarting the SusQL Operator controller pod will enable the changes. (e.g., Delete the pod, and allow it to be recreated automatically.)

 # Post Installation Steps